melezhik/Sparrow6/posts/TomtitIntro.md

 task-run "tasks/make";
 ```

-This step only create a Raku wrapper for some `tasks/make` task.
+This step only creates a Raku wrapper for some `tasks/make` task.
 As we going to write it on Bash all we need to do is
 to create some Bash script that is going to be invoked from Raku as normal Raku function "task-run".
-We don't neccesserialy need to
+We don't necessarily need to
-do that way, but sometime it's just more convenient to separate Bash and Raku logic, and Tomtit allows to that
+do things that way, but sometime it's just more convenient to separate Bash and Raku logic to keep things clean and simple to maintain, Tomtit allows to do that effectively:
-effectively:

 ```bash
 mkdir -p tasks/make